Schindler-EPFL-Lab/thermo-nerf/thermo_scenes/docs/Collect_new_dataset.md

 - Then, download one by one the RGB DC images by opening them in the gallery.
   This step is necessary to align the RGB and thermal image; using the MSX image to extract both will result in non-aligned RGB/thermal images.

-Save all your MSX images to one folder and your RGB into another one.
+Save all your MSX images to one folder named "MSX" and your RGB into another one.

 ## Data extraction